james-priest/100-days-of-code-log-r2/README.md

 Once I hooked up the Back and Next buttons to load the appropriate page data, I then needed the app to animate nicely when moving from one page to another.
 This was done with CSS transitions.

-Lastly, I added some fine-tuning to the layout and font-size through media queries to make site responsive.
+Lastly, I added some fine-tuning to the layout and font-size through media queries to make the site responsive.

 [![screenshot 2](assets/images/sm_css-grid-app5.jpg)](assets/images/full-size/css-grid-app5.png)